 A lovely park hidden away even though it is just a mile away from the town centre.
 Quite a large playground but a large sand/water play area which means that it makes the list.
-(Make sure you take a spare set of clothes!)
+Just make sure you take a spare set of clothes!

 Toilets are not the best but there is a butterfly/tropical enclosure within the park for a bargain price of £1 each.
-This doesn’t get nearly enough publicity as the larger Tropical World in Leeds and as it is much quieter, Manor Heath is a much more enjoyable experience and much better value for money.
+This doesn’t get nearly enough publicity as the larger Tropical World in Leeds.
+As it is much quieter, Manor Heath is a much more enjoyable experience and much better value for money.

 Wharfe Meadows Park, Otley – LS21 2BH

-Situated next to the River Wharfe this is a large playground with cafe and a short walk into the town.
-Free street parking is available albeit a squeeze at times, but there are plenty of playground toys to play on, especially for the older children.
+Situated next to the River Wharfe, this is a large playground with cafe and a short walk into the town.
+Free street parking is available albeit a squeeze at times.
+However, there are plenty of playground toys to play on, especially for the older children.

-As it is so large, there is no fencing surrounding the playground so you need to be careful a little and keep your eye out but the paths are ideal to practice cycling.
+As it is so large, there is no fencing surrounding the playground so you need to be careful a little and keep your eye out.
+However, the paths are ideal to practice cycling.
 As it is next to the fast flowing river, there are plenty of ducks there to feed as well!!

 The short walk into the town is a must as well, to see life at a somewhat different pace!!

-I am sure that there are others that I have missed so feel free to add a comment and I would be more than happy to include it on an update!
+I am sure that there are other parks in Yorkshire that I have missed so feel free to add a comment and I would be more than happy to include it on an update!

 To read more of my blog, please feel free to: